les dents du midi

-Champéry first mentioned in the year 1286, now our home, is a wonderful village at the end of the road up into the valley from Val-d’Illiez.
-Every day I’m inspired by the magnificent image of the Dents du Midi and on this page I’m presenting a selection of the many drawings and paintings I continue to make of this beautiful scenery overlooking Champéry.
+Champéry is a wonderful village at the end of the road up into the Dents du Midi valley from Val-d’Illiez.
+Champéry was first mentioned in 1286, it’s now our home and every day I’m inspired by the magnificent image of the Dents du Midi.
+On this page I’m presenting my impressions in mixed media, and via this link you can see my digital paintings of the Dents du Midi.